mikepruett3/mikepruett3.github.io/about/index.md

 # Hello There!

-My name is Mike Pruett, and this is my blog on technology, beer,movies, tv, and any other randomness that I can think of.
+My name is Mike Pruett, and this is my blog on technology, beer, movies, tv, and any other randomness that I can think of.

 Consider this site a collection of my old blog posts, and current posts on whatever I encounter or find interesting.